Yoast/wordpress-seo/readme.txt

 Enhancements:

+* Enhances the upgrade flow for add-ons, to consider the minimum required WP version before showing any available updates.
+* Enables the Schema Article type for any post type supporting authors.
 * Removes the placeholder texts for title and description inputs since they have no semantic value.
-* Enhances the upgrade flow for add-ons, to consider the minimum required WP version before showing any available updates.
-* Replaces deprecated jQuery calls

 Bugfixes:

 * Fixes a bug where the `page` post type wasn't allowed to display an `Article` piece in the Schema.
-* Makes sure that the Schema Article type is enabled for any post type supporting authors.
-* Deprecates `wpseo_schema_article_post_types` filter.
-* Updated the social media share previews images to match the aspect ratio of their respective platform.
+* Fixes a bug where the social media share previews images did not match the aspect ratio of their respective platform.
-* Content inside of reusable blocks will be analyzed correctly now by the use of the `YoastReusableBlocksPlugin`
+* Fixes a bug where the content inside of reusable blocks would not be analyzed correctly.

 Other:

 * The plugin will no longer block installation on PHP 8.0+ when installed via Composer.
+* Deprecates `wpseo_schema_article_post_types` filter.

 = 17.5 =
 Release Date: November 2nd, 2021